absmohamed/JS-intro/Authentication/README.md

 ### passport.authenticate

 In the call to `passport.authenticate`, we pass the strategy, 'local', and it **returns a function**.
 We call that authenticate function that is returned with three parameters: req, res, and a callback function.
-When the callback function is executed, the user has been authenticated by passport and added to the request as `req.user`.
+If the user is successfully authenticated, the user object is serialized (with `passport.serializeUser`) and attached to the session as `req.session.passport.user`.
+It is then read from the session and attached to `req.user`, deserialized.
+When the callback function is executed, this has all been done, and any remaining middleware has access to the user object in `req.session` and `req.user`.
 If authentication fails, passport sends back a `401` status (Unauthorized) and does not execute the callback function.

-In the callback function, we set status to 200, and send back the user object from `req.user`.
-At this point, we'll be able to see that passport is storing the username in the express-session.
+In the callback function, we set status to 200, and send back the deserialized user object from `req.user` as json.

+The serialized user information in the session will be available until we call `req.logout`, which will remove the user information from the session, or until the session between the client and server ends.
+Each time a request comes to our server, passport checks the session object for a serialized user.
+If it finds one, it deserializes it (using `passport.deserializeUser`), and adds it to `req.user`.

 Now to add the route in auth_routes.js.
-We will have to require express, express.Router, and auth_controller:
+We will have to require `express`, `express.Router`, and the `register` function in `auth_controller`:

 auth_routes.js